 I know people love to give kids a quick pat on the head, but even for children, don't do it.

-25. Avoid Petting the Animals
+24. Avoid Petting & Feeding the Animals

 I know how cute they can look, but avoid feeding or petting monkeys, cats, and dogs.
-My heart always yearns to give stray animals a cuddle, but disease and even rabies are a real possibility.

 So as much as you want to let that kitten snuggle in your lap, it is best to give it space.